guilhermeasn/CRUD-HTTP/readme.md

 **crud-http** uses an instance of the ```axios``` package.
 The settings options are the same.
 See possible settings in [Axios Request Config](https://axios-http.com/docs/req_config).

+If you need your settings to be reset on each request, pass as a parameter a *callback* returning the configuration *object*.

 Now just import the CRUD from your configuration file:

 ```